icflorescu/icflorescu/README.md

 - tell me that you know exactly what you need me for (as opposed to just trying to fill a vacant role);
 - let me know that my skills would indeed be valuable for you and would spare us both valuable time that we'd otherwise have to spend in trying to assess that;
 - help me **prioritize your message** and come up with a quick reply.

+## How to approach me

+Drop me a message at the email address listed in my GitHub profile so we can schedule a meeting on [cal.com/icflorescu](https://cal.com/icflorescu).